ABT099/Nexus-ERP/README.md

-# Nexus Backend
+# Nexus ERP Backend

-Nexus Backend is designed to handle and optimize all core operations.
+Nexus ERP Backend is designed to handle and optimize all core operations.
 This service powers the logic, data management, and integrations that enable seamless workflows and interactions across the platform.

 ## Features
 - **Project Management**: APIs for planning, tracking, and GitHub integration.